What does “ojamashimasu” mean in Japanese?

 Sorry to have interrupted you.

-This is a typical usage of “ojamashimashita”.
-It is the past tense form of “ojamashimasu”.
-Normally Japanese people use this expression as a kind of greeting when they leave someone’s room or house or when they finish the conversation which they started with “ojamashimasu”.
+This is a typical usage of “ojamashimashita” which is the past tense form of “ojamashimasu”.
+Japanese native speakers use this past tense form as a kind of greeting when they leave someone’s room or house after finishing a conversation.
 “Ta” used here is an auxiliary verb to make the past tense form of its preceding verb, adjective, or auxiliary verb.

 In this example, “ojamashimashita” has been translated as “sorry to have interrupted you”, but in most cases it corresponds well to the English phrase, “thank you for the conversation”, I think.